top of page

 NASCAR legend Richard Petty works underneath his race car at Daytona, February 1984.
 (Photo by Brian Cleary/bcpix.com)

 In so many ways, I’m grateful I had the chance to work in that era of NASCAR racing.
 It was a special time, and moments like this one remind me just how lucky I was to experience it.
+The atmosphere was electric, and the camaraderie among the teams and media was palpable.

 Comments